‘Survivor: Edge Of Extinction’ Season 38 Finale Recap: Who Won And Took Home The Money?

 Survivor spoilers from the network had teased that this would be a wild finale with an unexpected outcome, and it’s fair to say that the hype was accurate.
 Us Weekly details that Chris Underwood fought hard against the other 10 castaways who had been on Extinction Island and while Joe Anglim came close, Chris won and got the opportunity to fight for a spot at the last Tribal Council.

 Once Chris was back in the game, he aligned with Rick Devens.
 Chris wasted no time in connecting with Rick while also talking with Lauren O’Connell about the idol she had and advising how he thought she should use it.
 The next challenge was for both immunity and a food reward, and Julie Rosenberg won.
-Chris helped her and Rick was not happy to see this.
+Chris helped her, and Rick was not happy to see this.

 ????
 SPOILER ALERT ????
 The winner of Season 38 has just been crowned!
 Find out which castaway took home the title of Sole #Survivor: https://t.co/kyOjTZZz4W #SurvivorFinale pic.twitter.com/6AsbB83YVp